linux-surface/kernel/Documentation/driver-api/surface_aggregator/overview.rst

 As already elaborated above, the Surface Serial Hub (SSH) is the communication interface for SAM on 5th- and all later-generation Surface devices.
-On the highest level, communication can be sparated into two main
+On the highest level, communication can be separated into two main
 types: Requests, messages sent from host to EC that may trigger a direct response from the EC (explicitly associated with the request), and events (sometimes also referred to as notifications), sent from EC to host without